Hongwu Emperor: Southern campaigns and northern expeditions (1367–1382)

-In January 1369, the main army, led by Xu Da, captured Taiyuan, while Köke Temür retreated to Gansu.
-In the spring of 1369, Ming troops also began to occupy Shaanxi.
-The province was fully taken by September 1369, but border skirmishes with Köke Temür's troops persisted until 1370.

 In 1370, the Ming government launched a two-pronged attack on Mongolia.
-Generals Li Wenzhong and Feng Sheng led an attack from Beijing to the north, while Xu Da attacked from Xi'an against Köke Temür.
-In early May 1370, Köke Temür was defeated and fled to Karakorum.
+The Emperor sent his nephew Li Wenzhong and the general Feng Sheng to attack from the north, while Xu Da attacked Köke Temür from Xi'an.
+Köke Temür was defeated in early May and fled to Karakorum.
 The Ming forces captured over 84,000 of his troops and continued to advance westward along the Yellow River.
-At the same time, Li's forces advanced to Shangdu, where the Yuan emperor Toghon Temür retreated further north to Yingchang and died in May 1370.
-His twenty-three-year-old son Ayushiridara then assumed the imperial title.
-In June, Li conquered Yingchang and Ajushiridara fled, but his empress and son Maidilibala were captured along with more than 50,000 soldiers.
-The Mongolian ruler continued to flee until reaching Karakorum, where he was joined by the remnants of Köke's army.
+At the same time, Li's forces advanced to Shangdu, forcing Toghon Temür to retreat further north to Yingchang, where he died later that month.
+His son Ayushiridara then assumed the imperial title.
+In June, Li conquered Yingchang.
+Ayushiridara escaped, but the Ming army captured his wife and son, Maidilibala, along with more than 50,000 soldiers.
+Ayushiridara continued to flee until reaching Karakorum, where the remnants of Köke Temür's army joined him.

-After successfully defeating the Mongols, the Ming government shifted its focus to the Xia state in Sichuan.
-Despite maintaining positive relations with the Ming, the local regime refused to submit.
-In response, General Fu Youde was ordered to lead an attack from the north in 1371.
+The Ming then shifted its focus to the Xia state in Sichuan, which maintained positive relations with the Ming but refused to submit.
+The Emperor ordered Fu Youde to lead an attack from the north in 1371.
 Simultaneously, Tang He and Liao Yongzhong advanced with a fleet up the Yangtze River.
-Although they initially faced resistance, they were able to push forward with the help of artillery and the enemy's decision to send part of their defenders north against the second army's successful advance.
+Although they initially faced resistance, they were able to push forward with the help of artillery and the enemy's decision to send part of their defenders north against the Ming army's successful advance.
 By September 1371, Sichuan had been conquered.
-This victory ensured stability in the southwestern border for the next ten years, until the pro-Mongol Yunnan was conquered in 1381-1382.
+This victory ensured stability in the southwestern border for the next ten years, until the Ming conquered the pro-Mongol Yunnan in 1381–1382.

-In 1372, the Emperor launched a massive attack on Mongolia, with Xu Da leading a 150,000-strong army from Shanxi through the Gobi to Karakorum.
+In 1372, the Emperor launched a massive attack on Mongolia.
+Xu Da led a 150,000-strong army from Shanxi through the Gobi to Karakorum.
 In the west, Feng Sheng was assigned to conquer the western part of the Gansu Corridor with 50,000 cavalrymen, while Li Wenzhong was tasked with attacking eastern Mongolia and Manchuria with another 50,000 soldiers.
-Although Feng's forces were able to successfully complete their mission, the central and eastern armies were ultimately defeated by the Mongols.
+Although Feng's forces were able to successfully complete their mission, the Mongols defeated Xu and Li's armies.

-These failures in 1372 shattered the Hongwu Emperor's dream of becoming the heir to the entire Yuan Empire, both in China and on the steppe.
+These failures in 1372 shattered the Hongwu Emperor's dream of controlling the entire Yuan Empire, both in China and on the steppe.
 Furthermore, Japanese piracy increased and rebellions broke out in the provinces of Guangxi, Huguang, Sichuan, and Shaanxi.
-As a result, the Chinese forces in the north shifted their focus to defense, and two years later, they returned the captured prince Maidilibala to Mongolia.
+Chinese forces in the north consequently shifted their focus to defense, and two years later returned the captured prince Maidilibala to Mongolia.